-This is an overview over the system of Japanese numbers and higher numerals.
+This is an overview of the system of Japanese numbers and higher numerals.
 The number system in so-called sinospheric languages (Chinese, Japanese and Korean) is based on units of four, while the Hindu-Arab numeral system that is also used in Western cultures is based on units of three.
 Japanese numerals follow Chinese numerals and are traditionally grouped by 10,000, not by 1,000.
 Japanese numerals can either be pronounced according to the Japanese reading (訓読み kun’yomi, the native reading) or the Chinese reading (音読み on’yomi).

-Also refer to our page on Japanese counters and classifiers.
+Also, refer to our page on Japanese counters and classifiers.

 More on Japanese numerals